Ravikiran000/Docker-Mastery/Day-3/README.md

 ### CMD
 Specifies the default command to run when the container starts.
 If a command is provided in docker run, it will override CMD.
 Example: CMD ["nginx", "-g", "daemon off;"]
+### ENTRYPOINT
+Defines the main process that will run in the container.
+Unlike CMD, ENTRYPOINT is less easily overridden.
+It is typically used to set a command that will always run.
+ENTRYPOINT ["python3", "app.py"]

+NOTE: To overwrite the default ENTRYPOINT of a Docker image, you can use the --entrypoint flag with the docker run command.
+This allows you to specify a different entry point for the container.
+EX: docker run --rm -d --name demo --entrypoint /bin/bash demo:v1

+This command will start a container using /bin/bash as the entry point instead of the default ENTRYPOINT specified in the Dockerfile.
 ### command to create Dockerfile
 vim Dockerfile
 ### It is not mandatory to give the name of the dockerfile as "Dockerfile".
 You can name anything.
 Suppose you have given the name of the dockerfile as dockfile, then you need to mention "-f dockfile" before "."